jonchuaenzhe/ecg-classifier-for-edge-computing/README.md

 Jul 2021 - May 2022
 # Lightweight ECG Classifier for Edge Computing

 This project aims to develop a lightweight ECG Classifier and deploy it on an FPGA chip (CMOD A7) that is small enough to be embedded on a wearable sensor, so that ECG diagnosis can be performed on the device itself without requiring cloud connection.
-This greatly extends the device battery life.
-The device will then alert patients of a cardiac emergency.
+The device can then alert patients of a cardiac emergency.

 The model was trained to predict Atrial Flutter (AFl) from a single ECG tracing, and the results are as follows:
 ```